adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### 11. Set up event tracking

 You can use adjust to track events.
-You would create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
+Create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
 In your game you would then add the following lines to track the event you are interested in: